jeras/TCB/doc/TCB.md

 at least partially shared by both interfaces.

 The design is based on the following principles:
-* Intended for closely coupled memories and caches, and therefore based on synchronous memory (SRAM) interfaces.
+* Intended for closely coupled memories and caches, and therefore based on synchronous/static memory (SRAM) interfaces.
 * Support pipelining for both writes and reads to minimize stalling overhead.
   Meaning the handshake is done during the arbitration phase.
 * Handshake based on AXI4 (valid/ready).